 Protect the wp-admin directory with a password

-Another way of blocking hackers is to protect your wp-admin folder with a password, which adds an extra security layer to your WordPress administration.
+Block hackers and protect your wp-admin folder with a password, adding an extra security layer to your WordPress administration.

 You can follow our guide to protect your website with .htaccess.
 Make sure to protect only the wp-admin directory and not the whole site.
 Otherwise, your website will not be reachable.
 Place the files inside the wp-admin folder.